Children’s Book Project Program Grants

 A branch library may apply if it serves a rural community.
 If the branch library receives its funding from a parent institution, the parent institution’s total operating budget, not just the branch library’s total operating budget, must demonstrate budgetary limitations.

 Libraries qualify for the Children’s Book Project grant on an individual basis.
 To qualify for the grant, libraries must be located in a rural area within the 50 United States, have a limited operating budget, have an active children’s department, and raise $200-$400 through a local sponsor.
-Libraries with total operating budgets of less than $50,000 will receive funding priority; however, town libraries with total operating budgets over $150,000 and county libraries with total operating budgets over $450,000 may also apply for grants.
+Libraries with total operating budgets of less than $50,000 will receive funding priority; however, town libraries with total operating budgets over $150,000 may also apply for grants.
 Be sure to provide accurate information about the library’s operating budget on the Children’s Book Project grant application.
 Failure to accurately describe the library’s operating budget may disqualify your application.

 Rural Library Service Areas